 For those who are worried about multitasking, Nokia comes with 4GB of RAM.
 It’s a standard at this price point, so nothing special here.
 The only thing I don’t like is the low internal memory of just 64GB.
 Luckily, we can increase our space with a MicroSD card, up to 256GB.
 Overall, Nokia is great with its Android 8.0 OS and the performance is great for the given price.

 Under the hood, Nokia 7 Plus comes with a great Li-Ion battery that packs 3800 mAh of power.
 Since we have a quality screen and powerful hardware, the battery is quite impressive.
 It can provide more than 700 hours in standby mode and about 19 hours of talk time.
 For a heavy user, Nokia will probably last a whole day without charging.

 What about the speaker?
 Well, the fun thing about this speaker is that it’s nothing new.
 It’s not like on Samsung J phones where the speaker was really bad.
 Here, we have a decent, strong, and quality sound that’s more than enough for everyday use.

-So, is Nokia 7 Plus really worth its price?
+So, is Nokia 7 Plus worth its price?
 Whether you like it or not, this phone represents the golden middle.
-I expected much higher price, but since Nokia isn’t that greedy, I’m glad you can get it for a relatively cheap price.
-The highlights of the phone are a solid hardware, good camera, amazing front camera and of course, Android 8.0, which is always a welcome addition.
+I expected a much higher price, but since Nokia isn’t that greedy, I’m glad you can get it for a relatively cheap price.
+The highlights of the phone are solid hardware, good camera, amazing front camera and of course, Android 8.0, which is always a welcome addition.
 If you like to have a stock Android experience and still have a phone that can do things fast, Nokia 7 Plus is a great way to go.